code-423n4/2022-10-blur-findings/data/RaymondFam-Q.md

 https://github.com/code-423n4/2022-10-blur/blob/main/contracts/interfaces/IMatchingPolicy.sol
 https://github.com/code-423n4/2022-10-blur/blob/main/contracts/matchingPolicies/StandardPolicyERC721.sol
 https://github.com/code-423n4/2022-10-blur/blob/main/contracts/matchingPolicies/StandardPolicyERC1155.sol

+## Devoid of System Documentation and Complete Technical Specification
+A system’s design specification and supporting documentation should be almost as important as the system’s implementation itself.
+Users rely on high-level documentation to understand the big picture of how a system works.
+Without spending time and effort to create palatable documentation, a user’s only resource is the code itself, something the vast majority of users cannot understand.
+Security assessments depend on a complete technical specification to understand the specifics of how a system works.
+When a behavior is not specified (or is specified incorrectly), security assessments must base their knowledge in assumptions, leading to less effective review.
+Maintaining and updating code relies on supporting documentation to know why the system is implemented in a specific way.
+If code maintainers cannot reference documentation, they must rely on memory or assistance to make high-quality changes.
+Currently, the only documentation for Growth DeFi is a single README file, as well as code comments.

 ## Unchecked Return Value for `transferERC20()` Call
 In `BlurExchange.sol`, there is a call to `executionDelegate.transferERC20()` that does not check the return value: